Find Affordable College Courses

 Philadelphia, PA

-You’ll be in good company if you decide to attend Temple University.
-It ranked #3 on our 2023 Best Agriculture Associate Degree Schools in Pennsylvania list.
-Located in the city of Philadelphia, Temple is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Temple University.
+The school came in at #3 on this year’s Best Agriculture Associate Degree Schools in Pennsylvania list.
+Located in the large city of Philadelphia, Temple is a public school with a very large student population.

 Best Agriculture & Agriculture Operations Colleges in the Middle Atlantic Region